 Protein/workout specific powders

 Butter & cheese

 Grains: wheat & flour products – bread, pasta, crackers, snack foods, baked goods as well as rice, corn, cereals, granola, oatmeal, etc.

 Keep it going!
 Okay, maybe not 100% or even 90% but stick to the general rule of thumb, 80/20.
 Strive to make 80% of your nutrition consumption based on whole foods while the other 20% can be some packaged items or dining out.
 Most of you have done well and completely cut out fast food, job well done!!
 If you haven’t already, CUT IT.
 Seriously.
 Dining out is different though.
 You can make excellent choices while dining out!
 Consider this transition a lifestyle change and not a diet.

 Ease up on grains & legumes and processed sugar, they are not essential to the human diet!
-Sure they yield some nutritional benefits but those nutrients can be obtained from better whole food choices AND the potential cause of inflammation, digestion problems and hormone imbalances stomps the idea of consuming them.
-Take that into consideration.
-Know that there are tons of yummy alternative to grains in flour form for baking, vegetable starches instead of rice for high physical activity days and natural sweeteners like agave, honey and stevia leaf.
+Sure they yield some nutritional benefits but those nutrients can be obtained from better whole food choices.
+They may have the potential to cause of inflammation, digestion problems and hormone imbalances.
+Know that there are tons of yummy alternative to grains in flour form for baking, vegetable starches instead of rice and natural sweeteners like agave, honey and stevia leaf.

 Meals below are grain-free, dairy-free and prepped using whole foods.